(New York Campus)

 ICE is one of the first culinary institutes in the world to fully incorporate the iPad into its’ educational program.
-As of April 2013, all matriculating Culinary Arts and Pastry & Baking Arts students have received an iPad along with their knife roll and uniforms.
+As of April 2013, all matriculating Culinary Arts and Pastry & Baking Arts students at ICE's New York campus have received an iPad along with their knife roll and uniforms.
 The device has replaced traditional textbooks, compressing all content, curriculum and lesson material distribution tool into a more portable, interactive format.
 But it is this second element—interactivity—that defines how revolutionary this shift has been for our teaching kitchens.

 "Having iPads in the culinary classroom was the best thing that happened.
 The way you can look through the recipes and edit them on the iPad, so you don't have to memorize any changes your Chef makes, is excellent."

 At our New York campus, ICE chef-instructors share lesson plans and materials on their iPads via high definition monitors installed in each kitchen.
 In addition to pre-loaded content, the iPad facilitates access to additional online content, including reference videos and other resources.

 As for the reference texts provided on the iPads, most are interactive, including high quality video of culinary techniques.
 This enables students to review or see supplemental versions, of the skills taught in class.
 And as each iPad has a built-in camera, it is also possible for a student to film specific aspects of their daily lessons, to enhance the learning process and retain for future use.